hedgedoc/hedgedoc/README.md

 ## Development
 Information for setting up a local development environment can be found in the [developer documentation](./docs/content/dev/getting-started.md)

-## HedgeDoc 2 UI Test
+## HedgeDoc 2 Alpha
 Curious about the new look and feel of HedgeDoc 2?
-We provide a demo of the new UI on [hedgedoc.dev](https://hedgedoc.dev).
-This version uses mocked data and has no data persistence.
+We provide a demo of the alpha on [hedgedoc.dev](https://hedgedoc.dev).

-The UI test is hosted by [netlify](https://netlify.com).
-Please check their [privacy policy](https://netlify.com/privacy) as well as [ours](https://hedgedoc.org/privacy-policy).

 ## Contributions